Updated: October 12, 2021

 Have you ever been stuck in a traffic jam?
 Some people I know stress themselves unnecessarily whenever this happens.
 They curse the pedestrians, they blame the government, they fault public utility vehicles, and they sulk in self-pity.

 Whenever I’m in a similar situation, I just listen to music and sing along.
-Sometimes, I observe the people around and think of stories about them.
+Sometimes, I observe the people around me and think of stories about them.

 I learned this kind of patience from waiting for my piggy bank to become full as I feed it with coins every day for several months.